FLo-ABB/awesome-abb-robots/README.md

 ## 🛠️ Utilities
 - [ernell/ABB-RAPID-UTILITY-LIBRARY](https://github.com/ernell/ABB-RAPID-UTILITY-LIBRARY) - A collection of utility modules for ABB industrial robots.

-## 📝 VSCode syntax
+## 📝 VSCode Extension
-- [RoboDK/Industrial-Robots-VSCode](https://github.com/RoboDK/Industrial-Robots-VSCode) - The Industrial Robots extension for VSCode adds syntax highlighting to robot programs.
-This extension aims to support syntax highlighting…
+- [RoboDK/Industrial-Robots-VSCode](https://github.com/RoboDK/Industrial-Robots-VSCode) - The Industrial Robots extension for VSCode/VSCodium is an open source extension that aims to provide syntax highlighting for industrial robot programs.
+This extension aims to support all industrial robot controllers.